 Close qFlipper on your computer before the next step, or you will get a connection error.

-Use your preferred web browser (Chrome, Firefox, or Edge) and navigate to the Flipper Labs App repository at Flipper Lab.
+Use Google Chrome and navigate to the Flipper Labs App repository at Flipper Lab.

 Step 2: Connect Flipper Zero Device

 Once on the Flipper Labs App repository page, you’ll notice a sidebar on the left.